What Is Isopropyl Alcohol and How Is It Used?

 Why Is 70% the Most Effective Concentration of Isopropyl Alcohol for Disinfection?

-Isopropyl alcohol, particularly in solutions between 60% and 90% alcohol and 10 – 40% purified water, is rapidly antimicrobial against bacteria, fungi and viruses.
+Isopropyl alcohol, particularly in solutions between 60% and 90% alcohol and 10 – 40% purified water, is rapidly antimicrobial against bacteria, fungi, and viruses.
 Once alcohol concentrations drop below 50%, usefulness for disinfection drops sharply.
 Notably, higher concentrations of alcohol don’t generate more desirable bactericidal, virucidal, or fungicidal properties.

 The presence of water is a crucial factor in destroying or inhibiting the growth of pathogenic microorganisms with isopropyl alcohol.
 Water acts as a catalyst and plays a key role in denaturing the proteins of vegetative cell membranes.
 70% IPA solutions penetrate the cell wall more completely which permeates the entire cell, coagulates all proteins, and therefore the microorganism dies.
 Extra water content slows evaporation, therefore increasing surface contact time and enhancing effectiveness.
 Isopropyl alcohol concentrations over 91% coagulate proteins instantly.
 Consequently, a protective layer is created which protects other proteins from further coagulation.
 Solutions > 91% IPA may kill some bacteria, but require longer contact times for disinfection, and enable spores to lie in a dormant state without being killed.
-A 50% isopropyl alcohol solution kills Staphylococcus Aureus in less than 10 seconds, yet a 90% solution with contact time of over two hours is ineffective.
+A 50% isopropyl alcohol solution kills Staphylococcus Aureus in less than 10 seconds, yet a 90% solution with a contact time of over two hours is ineffective.
 Some disinfectants will kill spores with exposures times that exceed 3-12 hours, which are classified as chemical sterilants.
-So why do higher alcohol solutions yield less results for bactericidal and antimicrobial outcomes?
+So why do higher alcohol solutions yield fewer results for bactericidal and antimicrobial outcomes?

 Why Doesn’t Isopropyl Alcohol Kill Bacteria and Fungal Spores?

 Some bacteria transform into spore cells when external conditions are unfavorable; the result is reduced metabolic activity, higher cidal resistance, and immunity from alcohol-based disinfectants.
 Spores lie dormant, and once conditions become favorable again, the microbe converts back to a vegetative state and grows actively.
-When examining the effectiveness of IPA, accurately translating its benefits and shortcomings require distinctions of identify, purity, sterility, and intended use.
+When examining the effectiveness of IPA, accurately translating its benefits and shortcomings require distinctions of identity, purity, sterility, and intended use.
 Disinfection, unlike sterilization, does not provide sporicidal attributes.

 Is Sterilization with Isopropanol (AKA Isopropyl Alcohol or IPA) Possible?